hunter-teacher-cert/work_csci70900-jkimbxv/meth1/11_jsoup.md

 ### Deliverables
-Come up with new information through your research (new insight) Option 1: Generate a basic bar graph (e.g. player vs points) Option 2: Generate stats of common words/topics
+Come up with new information through your research (new insight) Option 1: Generate a basic bar graph (e.g. player vs points) Option 2: Generate stats of common words/topics (average words, mode, etc)

 ### Reflections
 What are we learning from this?
 What are our new insights?
 What kind of article could be written using the data you extracted?